Organica-Ai-Solutions/NIS_Protocol/dev/documentation/NIS_Protocol_V3_Whitepaper.md

 ### 2.1 Intelligence Architectures

-Previous approaches to intelligence development have primarily focused on either:
+Previous approaches to intelligence development have focused on:

 - **Symbolic AI Systems**: Rule-based reasoning with limited adaptability
 - **Neural Network Approaches**: Deep learning models with domain-specific optimization
 - **Hybrid Architectures**: Combinations of symbolic and neural approaches

-The NIS Protocol v3 advances beyond these approaches by implementing autonomous intelligence behaviors that operate independently of human-defined rules or domain-specific training.
+The NIS Protocol v3 builds on these approaches by implementing autonomous intelligence behaviors that operate independently of human-defined rules or domain-specific training.

 ### 2.2 Agent Coordination Systems

-Coordinated agent systems have demonstrated effectiveness in distributed problem-solving and coordination tasks.
+Coordinated agent systems have demonstrated effectiveness in distributed problem-solving.
 The NIS Protocol extends this paradigm by implementing agents capable of self-directed behavior modification and cross-domain knowledge synthesis.

 ---